William Pitt Kellogg

 William Pitt Kellogg (December 8, 1830 – August 10, 1918) was an American lawyer and Republican Party politician who served as the governor of Louisiana from 1873 to 1877 and twice served as a United States senator during the Reconstruction era.
 He was one of the most important politicians in Louisiana during and immediately after Reconstruction and was notable for being elected after most other Republican officials had been defeated when Democrats regained control of state politics, though he was also one of the Northern-born politicians who were derided by Southerners as "carpetbaggers" during this period.
 Kellogg is also notable as one of the few incumbent senators ever to be elected to the U.S. House of Representatives, where he served one term.
 He was the last Republican U.S. senator from Louisiana until David Vitter in 2005.

 Early life

-Kellogg was born in Orwell, Vermont to Sherman Kellogg, a minister, and Rebecca Eaton.
+Kellogg was born in Orwell, Vermont, to Sherman Kellogg, a minister, and Rebecca Eaton.
 He was educated in common schools and attended Norwich Military Academy.
-His family moved to Peoria, Illinois when he was eighteen and here he taught school and read law.
+His family moved to Peoria, Illinois, when he was 18 where he taught school and read law.
 In 1854 he was admitted to the bar and began practicing as an attorney in Canton.
 He also entered into politics around this time and was a founding member of the Illinois Republican Party, becoming a delegate to the 1860 Republican Convention in Chicago and later a presidential elector for Abraham Lincoln.